hkjn/lnhw/doc/goals.md

 Below we sketch out a desirable "dream state" of all the stuff we'd like to do if we can get to it.

+## Layers

+To realize the UI flows described below, we can structure the work into several
+layers:

+- UI layer: what's shown to the user, on both client and hardware device
+- client layer: what's running on the laptop
+- hardware layer: what's running on the Arduino devices

 ## Flow 1: Viewing wallet

 1. GUI starts in "watch-only mode"